davpat108/ROOT_boardgame_self-play/README.md

 armorers X
 sappers X
 brutal tactics X
-stand and deliver X
+stand and deliver XX
-command warren X should be accounted for during the game scouting party X royal claim X
+command warren X should be accounted for during the game scouting party XX royal claim X

 # TODO first gonna skip
-which woods to use to build, if you can build by the rule supply lines, you might be able to build unsupported wood which craft activations to use for royal claim
+which woods to use to build, if you can build by the rule supply lines, you might be able to build unsupported wood which craft activations to use for royal claim which craft